-In fact, there is one value "shared" by all types: mathematicians call it bottom and write it as \bot .
+In fact, there is one value "shared" by all types: \bot (bottom).
 Indeed, semantically that is exactly what value is always produced by error (all errors have the value \bot).
 However, we can expect that a reasonable implementation will print the string argument to error for diagnostic purposes.
 Thus this function is useful when we wish to terminate a program when something has "gone wrong."
 For example, a sensible way to define the head function on lists would be:

 '''

 head (x:xs) = x

-head [] = error "head []"
+head [] = error "head <math>[]"

 '''